 As a grandparent I applaud your friend.
 And I agree with you wholeheartedly!
 We have become a society of instant gratification and debt.
 I have come to realize what a disservice each generation has done to their children by trying to "give them what we didn't have".
-And the standard for what is considered poor now would have been considered well-to-do in my grandparents day!

 I completely disagree with your friend.
 There is a completely different way to go if you really want to teach your children to share and teach them something.
 Instead of telling people what they can and cannot buy is rude.
 What she should do is, her and each child go through that child's toys and have him/her pick out several that are not broken and explain that these toys will be going to children who don't have much.
 They will learn a lot more by being a part of it instead of having santa do her ugly work

 Sooz you are listening to other peoples conversations and judging them.
 You don't know what those kids need.
 This is Christmas let children enjoy it because as they get older life is harder.

 It would seem that some people think they can tell others how to feel about toys.
 This is a personal matter for each set of parents to decide.
 No one can say if someone elses child should get toys or not.